SwiftGen/templates/README.md

 SwiftGen comes bundled with commonly used templates for the various type of resources.

 For each type of resource (images, fonts, etc…), SwiftGen provides a number of templates for common use cases (at least one for each swift version), that you can select using the `-t` option when invoking SwiftGen (e.g. `swiftgen images -t swift2 path/to/your/Images.xcassets`).
-The `-t` and `-p` options have the same purpose (selecting a specific template you want to use when asking SwiftGen to generate the output Swift code), `-t` simply selects the template by name (looking for a template with this name among the templates bundled with SwiftGen itself) while `-p` allows you to indicate an arbitrary using a path.
+The `-t` and `-p` options have the same purpose (selecting a specific template you want to use when asking SwiftGen to generate the output Swift code), `-t` simply selects the template by name (looking for a template with this name among the templates bundled with SwiftGen itself) while `-p` allows you to indicate an arbitrary template using a path.

 ## Templates documentation